Safety Recall V71 / NHTSA 19V-407 Occupant Restraint Controller – 2019-2020 Ram 1500

 12. Position the front seats back to customer preferred position.

-13. Connect the battery charger and connect the wiTECH MicroPod IIeBay to the vehicle data link connector then begin a wiTECH 2.0 session.
+13. Connect the battery charger and connect the wiTECH MicroPod IIeBay logo to the vehicle data link connector then begin a wiTECH 2.0 session.

 14. From the “Action Items” screen, select the “Topology” tab.